VIPO: Value Function Inconsistency Penalized Offline Reinforcement Learning: Our Method

 We incorporate the value function inconsistency loss into the original model loss to construct the following augmented model loss:

 where $\lambda > 0$ is a user-chosen hyperparameter that balances the contributions of the two loss components.
 Thus, $\mathcal{L}_{aug}$ serves as the overall loss for training the dynamics model which aims to optimize both the original model loss and the value function inconsistency loss.

-Note that similar to \citep{yu2020mopo}, to improve robustness, we learn an ensemble of $N$ dynamics models, each with different initializations.
+The conceptual foundation of value-aligned model training has demonstrated remarkable success in online environments, notably with MuZero \citep{schrittwieser2020mastering}.
+Distinct from MuZero’s reliance on continuous online interaction and search-based policy iteration, VIPO is specifically designed for the offline regime, where it systematically mitigates model errors by penalizing the inconsistency between the value function derived directly from the static dataset and the one estimated through the learned dynamics.